Shadowfiend/sbt-resource-management/README.md

 There is a combination command, `resources:compress-resources`, that runs both the compression commands.

+When sbt-resource-management compresses your resources, it also drops 2 files in the resources directory alongside the javascript.bundle and stylesheet.bundle files.
+These files describe the "versions" of the resulting bundles.
+By default, they are in the bundles directory at `javascript-bundle-versions` (`scriptBundleVersions in ResourceCompile`) and `stylesheet-bundle-versions`
+(`styleBundleVersions in ResourceCompile`).
+An example of a javascript-bundle-versions file from OpenStudy:

+    base-libs=eb973464460455b7b3369d2423cbce28
+    feed=52f1ad2c66be23b554dfc46a987040e7
+    group=1f8a721879bbfdd24f23e455a6b67bf5
+    hi-im-ie8-and-i-dont-have-a-proper-ecma-implementation-but-ten-percent-of-our-users-still-use-me=ec4fa5b263f0aa8c2a1b3d0cc1bd40eb
+    jquery-address=1d3f939fe75ebe1e8975f1728c0925ee
+    landing=477cfa71fab9c9c36833b4af0b362688
+    loading=cda37f6b044678b545f227cece6055fb
+    profile=2a9097d76cb16b8875bd5b15f14eddb3
+    search-landing=c6fe1030bb5a2fff52d90744627e19d8
+    settings=f2854751746eae5b427ff929c6652544
+    single-pane=10a20a17c6b0862baca031cff63c2765

+The versions here are MD5 hashes, and can be used to append a cache-buster querystring to your script and link tags.

-You can "mash" the scripts, meaning create the joined bundle files without YUI compression, by running `sbt resources:mash-scripts`.
+You can also "mash" the scripts, meaning create the joined bundle files without YUI compression, by running `sbt resources:mash-scripts`.

 ## Deployment to S3